Derry City Football Club agree compromise with FAI on ticket allocation for away fans

 The enforcement of a 10 per cent allocation for away supporters, however, would mean Derry would be taking away seats from season ticket holders - an option the club were unwilling to negotiate on.

-Therefore Derry City and the FAI reached a compromise which will accommodate a total of 230 St Pat's fans.
+Therefore Derry City has reached a compromise which will accommodate a total of 230 St Pat's fans.
 Of those 230 places, 200 visiting spectators will be positioned in the terrace area at the Lone Moor Road end of the ground and 30 places will be designated in the Mark Farren Stand for officials and dignitaries including up to 25 elderly or disabled supporters..

 Pulse Security Management will ensure the safety of both sets of supporters who will be segregated in the standing terrace area with Derry fans expected to be positioned nearest the club merchandise shop.